vtexdocs/help-center-content/docs/announcements/en/social-selling-share-instore-carts-using-qr-codes.md

 author: 1malnhMX0vPThsaJaZMYm2
 slug: social-selling-share-instore-carts-using-qr-codes
 legacySlug: social-selling-share-instore-carts-using-qr-codes
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now inStore Social Selling allows you to share QR codes for customers to complete their purchases.
+announcementSynopsisEN: 'Now inStore Social Selling allows you to share QR codes for customers to complete their purchases.'
 ---

 inStore is one of VTEX's main products for unified commerce operations.
 It’s an app that allows your store to provide a true omnichannel experience, integrating your online and physical channels and placing your customers at the core of the business.